 Theatre Residency Week will run from 4pm, Monday 23 September – 9am, Saturday 28 September.
 It is held at Stuartholme School, Toowong.

 In the daily workshop program, students choose core group activities to suit their interests.
-Each of these core groups (usually a maximum of 20 students) are taught by experienced Teaching Artists, carefully selected by Queensland Theatre.
-For their pastoral care, they are divided into House Parent Groups of approximately 20 students.
-Each House Parent is experienced in working with young people and we ensure a number of House Parents have First Aid Training, with a fully qualified First Aid Officer onsite at all times.
-All staff on site at TRW hold Blue Cards and have successfully completed a Working with Children Check by the Queensland Government.
-Students are supervised at all times and Queensland Theatre exercises their utmost duty of care in the undertaking of the week, but also ask students to exhibit their best self-care and respect at all times.
+Each of these core groups (usually a maximum of 20 students) are facilitated by experienced Teaching Artists, carefully selected by Queensland Theatre.
+For their pastoral care, participants are divided into House Parent Groups of approximately 15 students.
+Each House Parent is experienced in working with young people and we ensure a number of House Parents have First Aid Training.
+All staff onsite have successfully passed a Working with Children Check by the Queensland Government.
+Students are supervised at all times and Queensland Theatre exercises all due care, but also requires students to act with respect and care during the week.

-- Tickets to a mainstage theatre production and 2 touring in-schools show
+• Tickets to a mainstage theatre production and a touring in-school show

 • All-inclusive social and cultural program, including networking opportunities, a theatre panel with Queensland Theatre artists and other social activities

 • Tickets for family members and friends to attend the TRW Showcase